Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema description coverage is 100%, and each parameter is already well-documented in the input schema.
-The description summarizes filter types but does not add new semantic detail beyond the schema.
+Schema description coverage is 100%, so baseline is 3.
+The description lists filter categories but does not add significant new meaning beyond the schema's parameter descriptions.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.